timnew/timnew.github.com/source/_posts/2013-04-27-node-over-express-autoload.md

 ### Internal Resources

-Internal Resources are the classes declared in the app, they could are models, the services or the controllers.
+Internal Resources are the classes declared in the app, they could be models, the services or the controllers.
 Rails uses `Railtie` to require them automatically.
 The resource is loaded the first time it is used, the requiring process is "Lazy".
 (In fact, this description isn't that precise because Rails behaves differently in production environment.
 It loads all the classes during the launching for performance reason).

 ## Autoload in Node.js